SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Evaluation

+In the next step, we investigate the most important requirement on whether the generated fingerprint images reflect the basic characteristics of real contactless fingerprint data.
 Average obtained NFIQ 2.0 scores for synthetically generated fingerprint images at different quality level are depicted in Fig.~\ref{fig:nfiqoverview} and listed in Table~\ref{tab:results} along with a comparison to NFIQ 2.0 scores achieved on popular real datasets.
 It can be observed that the sample quality of the SynCoLFinGer images is within the range of real contactless fingerprint databases or slightly better.
 As expected, the three categories are showing different biometric accuracy.
-The high-quality samples have an average NFIQ 2.0 above 40.
+The high-quality samples have an average NFIQ 2.0 score above 40.
 For medium-quality samples, the average NFIQ 2.0 score is dropping by approx. 5 points.
 The lowest NFIQ 2.0 score of approximately 28 is obtained on the low-quality samples.
 The standard deviation of NFIQ 2.0 scores is in a similar range compared to the real databases.
 This shows that SynCoLFinGer is able to produce a similar amount of variance in terms of sample quality.
 We see that the high-quality database has the lowest standard deviation, whereas the low-quality category has the highest.
 This represents the parameter settings in our configuration files and can be adapted easily.
-Real contactless databases contain samples with different ridge line frequency, especially if they are captured in unconstrained setups \eg "ISPFDv1 natural" and "Own unconstrained").
-Databases captured in more constrained scenarios show much higher NFIQ 2.0 scores (\eg "PolyU" or "Own constrained").
+Real contactless databases contain samples with different ridge line frequency, especially if they are captured in unconstrained setups (\eg "ISPFDv1 natural" and "HDA unconstrained").
+Databases captured in more constrained scenarios show much higher NFIQ 2.0 scores (\eg "PolyU" or "HDA constrained").
 Especially, the distance between the capturing device and the finger needs to be kept constant to approximate a fingerprint size which is equivalent to 500 dpi contact-based fingerprints (which is expected by the NFIQ 2.0 algorithm).
 The SFinGe templates on which our method is based simulate a 500 dpi capturing device which is also favored by NFIQ 2.0.
 Even if the samples are highly deformed, the size of a fingerprint and the ridge line frequency in the central area of the fingerprint contribute to a high NFIQ 2.0 score.
 It is noteworthy that NFIQ 2.0 was found to be suboptimal for biometric sample quality assessment on contactless fingerprint data and, hence, its application requires specific pre-processing \cite{Priesnitz-Fingerprint-Quality-BIOSIG-2020}.
 Alternatively, quality assessment algorithms specifically designed for contactless fingerprint data could be employed, \eg \cite{5596694,6595867}.